Can My Son Buy My Council House For Me?

 Yes, your son can inherit your council house under certain conditions.
 These are primarily related to the tenancy rights and the specific terms of your council’s housing policy.
 Below are some of the conditions required:

-• Succession Rights: Succession rights are typically granted to the spouse or civil partner of the original tenant automatically.
+- Succession Rights: Succession rights are typically granted to the original tenant’s spouse or civil partner automatically.
 However, if a family member, such as a son, lived in the house as their primary residence for at least 12 months prior to the tenant’s death, they may also be able to succeed the tenancy.
-It’s important to note the exact duration for this requirement may vary depending on local council rules.
+It’s important to note that the exact duration of this requirement may vary depending on local council rules.

-• Type of Tenancy: The type of tenancy you hold can also impact succession rights.
-For instance, newer “flexible” tenancies, often fixed-term, may have different rules compared to traditional “secure” lifelong tenancies.
+- Type of Tenancy: The tenancy you hold can also impact succession rights.
+For instance, newer “flexible” tenancies, often fixed-term, may have different rules than traditional “secure” lifelong ones.

 Checklist for buying your council house with your son